-How to Make Google Search Partners Work for You
+Google Search Partners: Misconceptions & Making It Work

 This alone could make it worth another test if your campaigns had excluded search partners prior to that adjustment.

-Misconception 4: The Most Granular Insight That You Can Get into Search Partners Is by Segmenting by Search Partner Network at the Campaign Level
+Misconception 4: The Most Granular Insight You Can Get Into Search Partners Is By Segmenting By Search Partner Network At The Campaign Level

 While it’s true that we can’t see the search partner sites, there are other details that we can dig into, to help us understand performance a little better.